 Hartmut Göbel

-You can take a pregnancy test immediately after missing your expected period.
-These are now very sensitive and can detect pregnancy at this point.
-In principle, it would be better not to carry out treatment with topiramate if you want to become pregnant.
-There is always a risk of a malformation in the child.
-There are no set guidelines for discontinuing topiramate.
-In my opinion, there is nothing wrong with stopping topiramate completely immediately.
-In the worst case, a migraine attack can occur.
-Slow discontinuation applies particularly to epileptic seizure disorders.
-There is a risk that an epileptic seizure will occur if you stop taking it abruptly.
-Of course you want to avoid this.
-For a complex therapy adjustment, you would need to have a personal examination and advice.
-This cannot be done within the chat.
+You can take a pregnancy test immediately after your expected period is due.
+These tests are very sensitive nowadays and can detect a pregnancy at this early stage.
+Generally, it's better not to use topiramate if you are trying to conceive.
+There is always a risk of birth defects.
+There are no fixed guidelines for discontinuing topiramate.
+In my opinion, there's nothing wrong with stopping topiramate completely and abruptly.
+In the worst-case scenario, a migraine attack could occur.
+Slow tapering is particularly important for epileptic seizure disorders.
+There is a risk of triggering a seizure if you stop abruptly, which you naturally want to avoid.
+For a complex adjustment of your therapy, you would need to have a personal examination and consultation.
+This cannot be done via chat.

 Kind regards